Skip to main content

 Based on state law

-The Private School Affidavit (EC Section 33190) is your one required PSA filing each year.
-You file it online between October 1 and October 15.
+The Private School Affidavit (EC Section 33190) is your one required filing each year.
+The CDE's online system is open from August 1 through June 30.
+If you are just starting, file when you start.
+If you are renewing from the prior year, file by October 15.
 Here is what the form asks:

 • Your school name and address (your home address)